LouisaBarrett/weathertalk/README.md

 </body>
 ```

-#### Rolling your own
+#### Fetching The Weather Data

 As a first step, start by making a call to API and rendering the response in the DOM.
-We'll be using JavaScript's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make this API request.
+We'll be using the [`fetch()` method](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to allow us to make our API calls.
+This is part of JavaScript's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 The Fetch API provides us an interface to, well, fetch resources across a network using HTTP.
-We'll be using the global `fetch()` method to allow us to make our API calls.
 We will be using a basic fetch request for our app, which looks like this:

 ```javascript
 fetch('http://example.com/sample.json')